 End of financial year, start of financial year, tax time, budget time – no matter the time of year, it’s always the right time to upskill your financial knowledge if you’re buying a car.
 It’s an exciting experience and it’s easy to get carried away in the emotion or get caught up in the seller’s hype and lose sight of some of the basic realities of the situation.

 At Jade Car Loans, we’re committed to educating our customers on as many aspects of the process as possible to instil confidence through knowledge.
-As always, this information is provided as general information only and should you feel you require advice specific to your circumstances, we advise you consult with a financial advisor.
+As always, this information is provided as general information only and should you feel you require advice specific to your circumstances, we advise you to consult with a financial advisor.

 Car Loan Elements

-- Loan Establishment Fee: most lenders will charge a fee for establishing your loan.
+- Loan Establishment Fee: Most lenders will charge a fee for establishing your loan.
 This is standard practice and often referred to as a Loan Application fee.

-- Monthly Fees: a monthly service fee may be charged by the lender and factored into your repayments.
+- Monthly Fees: A monthly service fee may be charged by the lender and factored into your repayments.

-- Default/Missed Payment Charges: if you miss a payment or ‘default’ the lender has the option to charge a fee.
+- Default/Missed Payment Charges: If you miss a payment or ‘default’ the lender has the option to charge a fee.

-- Break Fees: this is the fee charged if you pay out your loan before the end of the loan term.
-For Secured Personal Car Loans the break fees are minimal.
+- Break Fees: This is the fee charged if you pay out your loan before the end of the loan term.
+For Secured Personal Car Loans, the break fees are minimal.
 On Unsecured Loans there are usually no break fees.